ammar-tanwar/bloglearnbay/posts/cognitive-computing-vs-artificial-intelligence-which-one-is-superior.md

 ---
-title: Cognitive Computing vs. Artificial Intelligence:- Which One Is Superior?
+title: Cognitive Computing vs. Artificial Intelligence | Which One Is Superior?
 desc: "People mostly get confused with Cognitive computing and artificial intelligence .
 In fact, there is another term, ‘cognitive AI.’
 Know the difference between these and evaluate which is more in demand."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/ccai-1.jpg"